provinzio/am43-ctrl/README.md

 For making the application persistent across device reboots a possibility is to use pm2: https://www.npmjs.com/package/pm2

+Node.js saves the .js file to start the process in `node_modules/am43/` and the binary in `/node_modules/.bin`

 # Usage
 `sudo am43ctrl` by itself will print usage information